Aseel1612/Asal_Evaluation_System/README.md

        * Invalid credentials for testing unauthorized access scenarios.

        * browserType option to select the desired browser for conducting manager tests.

+- Locators.json

+  Contains all needed locators to find and interact with web elements.

 - screen-sizes.json

   Contains dimensions for Desktop, Mobile, and Tablet to facilitate UI/UX testing across different device sizes (this has been implemented for the login page only and a screenshots will be svaed to 'screenshots' directory).